daniestevez/gr-satellites/README.md

     receiver supports sending frames to the D-SAT groundstation software, which decodes telemetry.
 See
     [this post](http://destevez.net/2017/08/d-sat-support-added-to-gr-satellites/)
     for detailed instructions.
-D-SAT transmits JPEG image from an onboard camera.
+D-SAT transmits JPEG images from an onboard camera.
 This decoder includes an image decoder which shows the images in real time using feh.
   * `galassia`